 - The TPO benchmarked AMP expenses by applying the 'Bright Line Test' ('BLT') and compared the proportion of such expenses incurred by MSIL with that incurred by comparable companies.
 Since the ratio of selling and distribution expenses as a percentage of sales of MSIL was higher than that incurred by the comparable companies, the TPO concluded that the excess must be regarded as having been incurred for promoting the brand 'Suzuki' owned by SMC.
-Accordingly, he made the adjustment on account of AMP expenses. - The DRP upheld the addition made by the TPO on account of AMP expenses. - On appeal, the Tribunal upheld assessment order. - On appeal to the High Court the assessee contended that once the BLT had been rejected by the decision in Sony Ericsson Mobile Communications India (P.) Ltd. v.
+Accordingly, he made the adjustment on account of AMP expenses. - The DRP upheld the addition made by the TPO on account of AMP expenses. - On appeal, the Tribunal upheld assessment order. - decision in Sony Ericsson Mobile Communications India (P.) Ltd. v.
 CIT the question of there being an international transaction did not arise.
 Independent of the above, it was submitted by assessee that the revenue had to show the existence of an agreement or an arrangement or an understanding between MSIL and SMC prior to incurring of the AMP expenditure, in terms of which MSIL would incur AMP expenditure in excess of the bona fide requirements of its business in India and thereby may add to the value of the brand of the foreign AE, i.e., SMC.
 In other words, it was contended that mere incurring of the AMP expenditure would not be considered as an international transaction.

-DECISION OF DELHI HIGH COURT (dated Dec 11, 2015) - [TS-595-HC-2015(DEL)-TP]
+DECISION (DELHI HIGH COURT dated Dec 11, 2015) - [TS-595-HC-2015(DEL)-TP]

-- Under section 92B(1) an 'international transaction' means- - (a) a transaction between two or more AEs, either or both of whom are non-resident - (b) the transaction is in the nature of purchase, sale or lease of tangible or intangible property or provision of service or lending or borrowing money or any other transaction having a bearing on the profits, incomes or losses of such enterprises, and - (c) shall include a mutual agreement or arrangement between two or more AEs for allocation or apportionment or contribution to any cost or expenses incurred or to be incurred in connection with the benefit, service or facility provided or to be provided to one or more of such enterprises. - While SMC had a number of 'transactions' with MSIL on the issue of licensing of IPRs, supply of raw materials, etc. which were bench marked, the question remained whether it had any 'transaction' concerning the AMP expenditure. - The revenue had to show that there existed an 'agreement' or 'arrangement' or 'understanding' between MSIL and SMC whereby MSIL was obliged to spend excessively on AMP in order to promote the brand of SMC.
+- 1. Under section 92B(1) an 'international transaction' means- - (a) a transaction between two or more AEs, either or both of whom are non-resident - (b) the transaction is in the nature of purchase, sale or lease of tangible or intangible property or provision of service or lending or borrowing money or any other transaction having a bearing on the profits, incomes or losses of such enterprises, and - (c) shall include a mutual agreement or arrangement between two or more AEs for allocation or apportionment or contribution to any cost or expenses incurred or to be incurred in connection with the benefit, service or facility provided or to be provided to one or more of such enterprises. - 2./ While SMC had a number of 'transactions' with MSIL on the issue of licensing of IPRs, supply of raw materials, etc. which were bench marked, the question remained whether it had any 'transaction' concerning the AMP expenditure. - 3/ The revenue had to show that there existed an 'agreement' or 'arrangement' or 'understanding' between MSIL and SMC whereby MSIL was obliged to spend excessively on AMP in order to promote the brand of SMC. - 4.
+Even if the word 'transaction' was given its widest connotation, and need not involve any transfer of money or a written agreement as suggested by the revenue, and even if resort is had to section 92F(v) which defines 'transaction' to include 'arrangement', 'understanding' or 'action in concert', 'whether formal or in writing', it was still incumbent on the revenue to show the existence of the same between MSIL and SMC as regards AMP spend for brand promotion.
+In other words, for both the 'means' part and the 'includes' part of section 92B(1) what had to be definitely shown is the existence of transaction whereby MSIL had been obliged to incur AMP of a certain level for SMC for the purposes of promoting the brand of SMC.